 In the Fourth District, only organizations and activities that directly benefit the residents of the Fourth District and fall in one of the following three areas of focus will be considered: Veterans Services, Cultural Arts & Exchange and Juvenile Justice.

 Funding is not immediately available to the recipient; please allow eight weeks for processing from date of submission.

 The awarding of CID funds does not constitute an automatic annual allocation.

 CID recipients are permitted to use Supervisor Perez’s name or likeness in promotion of their events or activities, however, it is imperative that our office is contacted for review and authorization.

 CID funds must be spent as specified on the application and records may be requested by the Board of Supervisors or their designee to ensure the funds were used appropriately.

 CID grants will not be awarded or announced within the 60 days before an election in which the awarding Supervisor is on the ballot.

 The recipient shall provide a full accounting with documentation on the use of awarded funds.
 All awards require a report back on how the money was spent within 60 days of the utilization of the funds.
 If the award is not entirely spent in the fiscal year it was awarded and over $5,000, a report shall be submitted annually until the funds have been exhausted.
 The recipient shall return to the county any funds not spent or documented per the signed agreement.

-CID Fund Grant Evaluation Report (Required if Awarded Funding)
+Grant Fund Evaluation Report (Required if awarded funding)